Return to home

 • S: Employee Care | Director of the Human Resources Unit

-• S: Non-Profit Sector and Cooperation With Surrounding Communities | Director of the Communication Unit
+• S: Non-Profit Sector and Cooperation With Surrounding Communities | Director of the Communication and Marketing Unit

 • G: Transparent Business and Corporate Governance | Director of the Audit, Risk Management and Compliance Unit

-Each of the nine areas is further broken down into several sub-objectives and activities.
+Each of the eight areas is further broken down into several sub-objectives and activities.
 At the same time, they are all reflected in the policies of the relevant organisational units throughout the airport.
 The long-term goals of the sustainability strategy are also reflected in the motivation system for senior management and relevant employees.
 Strategic projects and tools are approved by the Project and Investment Steering Committee.
 One of the projects discussed in 2022 was the Socially Responsible Public Procurement project - a tool for transferring ESG requirements to business partners.
 The Energy Board approves investment measures and projects aimed at achieving energy savings or implementing sustainable resources.
 ESG is also integrated into the agendas of other organisational units, in particular investments, development plans, IT, finance, marketing, customer experience and more.

 ESG Goals and Commitments of Prague Airport